aaevans03/startup/notes.md

 This week, I set up a domain name for my website, [laundryapp.click](https://laundryapp.click).
 It was pretty easy to use the AWS Route 53 service to request a domain name.

 I also was able to get a HTTPS certificate for my website.
 The AMI used for my web server already had a web service called Caddy that could automatically request a certificate for free from a service called Let's Encrypt.

+## 2024.09.21

+Today, I reviewed the basics of HTML: structure, elements, forms, and media.
+HTML is the raw structure of a website, there's no styling but it just provides the outline for the content you want to present.
+Pretty neat.